Apalachicola and Old Florida's Forgotten Coast

 February 4 - 9, 2019

-Trip price: $1699 / person (double occupancy; single supplement, $350); price includes: 5 nights accommodation and breakfast in good-quality inns; 3 lunches and 3 dinners; all touring per the itinerary; comfortable chauffeured transportation; small group warmth and attention to detail.
-Price does not include 2 lunches, 2 dinners, alcohol, optional trip insurance.
+Trip price: $1699 / person; single supplement, $350; price includes 5 nights accommodation and breakfast in high-quality inns; 3 lunches and 3 dinners; all touring per the itinerary; comfortable chauffeured transportation; small group warmth and attention to detail.
+Price does not include other meals, alcohol, or optional trip insurance.

 Chumley’s take: Go South in the Winter.
 That almost makes sense, doesn’t it?
 The best thing about Florida’s Panhandle, is that you have to cross the lost world of South Georgia to get there.

 PO Box 9537